 - Founded, where each part has a consistent rationale, philosophy, or set of principles, about what good KPIs are, what purpose they serve, and how they should be used.

 - Proven, where the methodology reliably produces KPIs that help achieve goals sooner and with less effort, no matter who uses the methods or in what context they use them.

 - Comprehensive, where the methodology assists each step or stage in KPI development, from selection, through implementation, to use.

 - Non-prescriptive, where the methodology does not prescribe the KPIs to use.
 But rather facilitates the user to create the KPIs appropriate to their situation.

 - Useful, where the methodology improves people’s experience of creating and implementing and using KPIs.

-- Practical, where the methodology can be learned, resourced, and performed as part of the routine work of strategy development, performance monitoring and improvement.
+- Practical, that is, the methodology can be learned.
+Then resourced, and performed as part of the routine work of strategy development, performance monitoring and improvement.

-- Transparent, where the methodology’s limitations or weaknesses in producing KPIs are known, openly admitted, and continually improved upon
+- Transparent.
+Meaning the limitations of the methodology or weaknesses in producing KPIs are known, openly admitted, and continually improved upon.

 For more on this topic see Stacey’s article here.